Pingu501/seeYaLater/README.md

 # SeeYaLater

+This project is not about flaming bus drivers!

 Some bus lines in Dresden seem to be always late ... and nobody has the time to proof this right.

 But for this we invented computer! ;)

-Little Python Script running in the background asking the API of the DVB frequently for all departures in Dresden.
+Small **Python3** Script running in the background asking the API of the DVB frequently for all departures in Dresden.

 [API documentation](https://github.com/kiliankoe/vvo/blob/master/documentation/webapi.md)

-## Requirements

-- Python 3
-- SQL to store the departure date

 ## Stations